6.0L Powerstroke High Pressure Oil Rail Repair Kit

 Any time the valve covers are removed from a 6.0L engine you should check the oil rails for leaks.
 This can be done by removing the ICP sensor and pressurizing the system with shop air.
 You will need to command the IPR valve closed with a scan tool in order to build pressure in the system.
 Frequently you will find leaks between the ball tube and the oil rail.
 If there is a leak at one ball tube it is probably wise to replace them all.
 Even if you do not find any leaks during air testing, it is wise to closely inspect the nipple portion of the ball tube where it inserts into the fuel injector.
 Even the slightest surface imperfections here are not acceptable.
 Since pressure in the high pressure oil system can exceed 3,500 PSI even slight surface abnormalities can result in problems over time.

-Note that if your injector high pressure oil inlet seals have failed you do NOT have to replace the injectors - we have the seals available - click HERE.
+Note that if your injector high pressure oil inlet seals have failed you do NOT have to replace the injectors - see our 6.0L Powerstroke Diesel Injector Seal Kit instead.
 Our ball tube orings are made from a higher temperature Viton material to prevent repeat failure.

 Performing the ball tube / oring repair requires a special tool to remove and replace the hex compression ring.
 The tool also aligns and centers the ball tube to the rail during the reassembly process.
 This tool is a one-time investment that can be used over and over again.